ben-ryder/jigsaw/README.md

 ## Packages
 - `@ben-ryder/jigsaw` (`packages/core`) - The core package of Jigsaw which is pure HTML & CSS, built using [Fractal](https://fractal.build).
-- `@ben-ryder/jigsaw-react` (`packages/react`) - A React component library which wraps the pure HTML/CSS component in React specific interfaces.
+- `@ben-ryder/jigsaw-react` (`packages/react`) - A React component library which wraps the pure HTML/CSS components in React specific interfaces.

 ## Contributions
 This project is currently open source, not open contribution.